-- The program’s Fiscal Year 2016 funding may not be appropriated by Congress before your proposal is submitted; therefore any grant selections are contingent on the availability of funds..
+- The program’s Fiscal Year 2022 funding may not be appropriated by Congress before your proposal is submitted; therefore any grant selections are contingent on the availability of funds.

 APPLYING FOR A NMBCA GRANT: OVERVIEW

-All applicants (except offices of the U.S. Fish & Wildlife Service) must apply through Grants.gov, which provides an online form that you must fill out completely and correctly, and a location to upload your proposal narrative and associated documents.
+All applicants (except offices of the U.S. Fish & Wildlife Service) must apply through GrantSolutions.gov, which provides online standard forms that you must fill out completely and correctly, and a location to upload your proposal narrative and associated documents.
 However, before you begin filling out the online form, you should familiarize yourself with the guidance on this page.
 If you understand the guidance before you begin, the application process will likely be easier.
 In addition, you should review the management and reporting pages as well as the following grant administration standards to understand your commitments before writing a proposal; if you are selected and accept an award, you will agree to comply with these standards.
 You may find it useful to browse through the presentation (1.9MB) we gave at the 2016 North American Ornithological Conference before beginning the application process.

-- For projects with field activities located exclusively outside of the United States 2CFR200 applies, however the following can be a reference: Grant Administration Guidelines for Projects Outside of the US (184.9KB).
+- For projects with field activities located exclusively outside of the United States 2CFR200 applies, however the following can be a reference: Grant Administration Guidelines for Projects Outside of the US (309.9KB).

-- For projects with field activities located both inside and outside the United States: both the U.S. Grant Administration Standards (468.6KB) and Grant Administration Guidelines for Projects Outside of the US (184.9KB) apply.
+- For projects with field activities located both inside and outside the United States: both the U.S. Grant Administration Standards (1.5MB) and Grant Administration Guidelines for Projects Outside of the US (309.9KB) apply.